Drakkar-Software/OctoBot/docs/source/pages/With-Docker.rst

         sudo usermod -aG docker $USER

-    so you don't have permission denied each time you use a docker command.
+    so you don't have this permission denied error each time you use a docker command : `permission denied while trying to connect to daemon socket`.

 Running stable OctoBot